gicait/Land_Cover_Prediction_using_QGIS_MOLUSCE_Plugin/manual.md

-**A Manual on Prediction of Future Land Cover Changes using QGIS MOLUSCE Plugin**
+# Manual on Prediction of Future Land Cover Changes using QGIS MOLUSCE Plugin**

 ## 1. QGIS Installation